purpurFox/mcje-sso-doc/README.md

 ###### *This is an English translation of the original Chinese page*

-This is a Minecraft server "soft optimization" guide for Minecraft server owners. **PLEASE NOTE: This guide DOES NOT provide hardware optimization, but provides as many software optimizations as possible!**
+This is a Minecraft server "soft optimization" guide for Minecraft server owners, **for reference only**. **PLEASE NOTE: This guide DOES NOT provide hardware optimization, but provides as many software optimizations as possible!**

 ## Table of Contents
 [TOC]